Mesteriis/watch/README.md

 ## Usage

-Figure our your Apple TV's IP address (Settings > Network) then export it to `APPLE_TV_IP`:
+Figure our your AppleTV's IP address (Settings > Network) then export it to `APPLE_TV_IP`:

 ```
 > export APPLE_TV_IP=10.1.1.12
 ```

-Play a stream on your Apple TV from the command line with:
+Play a stream on your AppleTV from the command line with:

 ```
 > watch https://www.youtube.com/watch?v=UfJ-i4Y6DGU